Duke-GCB/GCB-Dockerfiles/README.md

 ## Source Repository Organization

 Each top level directory in the [GCB-Dockerfiles](https://github.com/Duke-GCB/GCB-Dockerfiles/) repository corresponds to a `dukegcb/<tool-name>` docker container.
 Under this directory will be a directory for each version of the software.
 Inside each subdirectory will be the Dockerfile.
-This approach was taken to work around a limitations where dockerhub will not let you specify build file (like the command line docker command does).
+The build context occurs in the directory containing the Docker file.

 For example a Dockerfile that builds version 0.11.4 of FastQC would be stored in a file at `fastqc/0.11.4/Dockerfile`.
+The build context in this case is in `fastqc/0.11.4`.

 ## Docker Hub Setup
 Each top level directory will have a Automated Build setup with dockerhub.